CodesOfRishi/linux-gnu-conf/README.md

    ```
    This will check out the repo and any submodules and optionally create a `chezmoi` config file for you.

-3. Check what changes that `chezmoi` will make to your home directory by running:
+3. Check what changes that `chezmoi` will make to your `$HOME` directory by running:

    ```bash
    chezmoi diff